TrilliantHealth/trilliant-data-science/libs/mops/docs/config.md

 # Production runs

 The default `mops` configuration file ships with "development-appropriate defaults."
-To provide the `AdlsPickleRunner` with config that will save your mops memoization files in a production SA/container, make sure to pass `thds.adls.defaults.env_root` as the second argument to the pickle runner, and then enable the `prod` environment as per the `thds.core.env` configuration system.
+To provide the `MemoizingPicklingRunner` with config that will save your mops memoization files in a production SA/container, make sure to pass `thds.adls.defaults.env_root` as the second argument to the pickle runner, and then enable the `prod` environment as per the `thds.core.env` configuration system.